tbarbette/npf/README.md

 ![sample picture](tests/tcp/01-iperf.png "Result for tests/tcp/01-iperf.png")

-The configuration files, called testies, are much like [Click Modular Router](https://github.com/kohler/click/)'s testies but with many extended functionalities to run any networking software.

-Testie files allow to define a matrix of parameters to try many combinations of variables for each test and report performance results and evolution for each line of the matrix.
+Test files allow to define a matrix of parameters to try many combinations of variables for each test and report performance results and evolution for each line of the matrix.